sergei-mironov/litrepl/doc/formatting.md

       :::
       ::::::
       ````
-   2. It is recognized by both `LitREPL` and `Pandoc`, so to convert it to the
+   2. The above format is recognized by both `LitREPL` and `Pandoc`, so to
-      Jupyter Notebook format one may run
+      convert it to the Jupyter Notebook format one may run
       ```sh
       $ pandoc file.md -o file.ipynb
       ```
-   3. Unfortunately, other renderers may interpret fenced divs directly,
+   3. Unfortunately, other renderers may interpret fenced divs incorrectly.
-      bloating the output.

 2. Alternatively, native divs could be used.
    1. Consider the following Markdown `file.md`